sawyerwatts/SawyerCSharpTemplates/templates/SawyerCSharpWebApi/TEMPLATE_README.md

 If POSTs are in scope for the API, removing that middleware would be prudent.
-Otherwise, the current implementation only uses an in memory cache to store its idempotency keys.
+Otherwise, the current implementation only uses an in memory cache to store its idempotency tokens.
 Depending on your environment, it may be mildly to severely critical to supplement that type with a persistance/distributed cache and/or sticky sessions.